8 Signs You’re Ready to Run a Marathon!

 6. You can fuel on the run

-This comes with its own challenges.
+This comes with its challenges.
 Depending on the sensitivity of your stomach, you may find that it’s difficult to eat while running.
 That just means you need to train your gut.

 Are you regularly fueling with gels or foods rich in carbohydrates on your long runs without running into trouble?
 That’s a good sign that you’re getting ready to race the full marathon.